 Population dislocation due to the effects of armed conflict can play a primary role in the development of legal pluralism with regard to land.
-Physical separation of people from established home areas and traditions of land use and land tenure, can be the first and most dramatic step toward the development of a changed approach to land rights.
+Physical separation of people from established home areas and traditions of land use and land tenure can be the first and most dramatic step toward the development of a changed approach to land rights.
 This occurs in three stages.
-First, physical separation changes, terminates, or puts on hold prevailing social rights and obligations among people regarding land and property, especially where actual occupation, or social position forms the basis or a significant aspect of claim.
-This occurs primarily because community members are not physically present to exercise rights and obligations.
+First, physical separation changes, terminates, or puts on hold prevailing social rights and obligations among people regarding land and property, especially where actual occupation or social position forms the basis or a significant aspect of claim.
+This occurs primarily because community members are not present physically to exercise rights and obligations.
 In such a situation alternative ways of viewing land can move forward quickly, especially if marginalized groups see an opportunity to enhance rights.
 The Middle East provides an important variant of dislocation and legal pluralism.
-Land confiscation and the way it occurs for Israeli settlement-building drives legal and normative rules regarding land into separate fields or domains, as they are applied to and are pursued by the Palestinians, Israelis, and subgroups, with the boundaries of such domains defined in large part by issues inherent in the conflict.21 migrants, squatters, female-headed households, and refugees in new locations.
+Land confiscation and the way it occurs for Israeli settlement-building drives legal and normative rules regarding land into separate fields or domains, as they are applied to and are pursued by the Palestinians, Israelis, and subgroups, with the boundaries of such domains defined in large part by issues inherent in the conflict.20

+Second, once dislocated, people seek land elsewhere-especially for agricultural populations in pursuit of food security-but with an approach to access, claim, and disputing now different from what prevailed in a home area.
+This comes about with a change in status as people who were once community members become dislocatees, migrants, squatters, female-headed households, and refugees in new locations.
 Many African populations rely on relatives and other community members for security of person and property and for assistance in disputes.
-Such a network is an effective rule making and sanction-applying construct.
-In dislocation due to war however, many variables serve to rework or reconfigure this construct, especially if the new area has little or no community entry.
-Affected populations (both arriving and receiving) can fairly quickly move to establish alternative land tenure arrangements that follow newly emerging situations and norms, or pursue variations of old arrangements which work under prevailing circumstances.
-The direction that this emergence takes and how rapidly it occurs can depend to a significant degree on wartime and dislocation experiences.
+Such a network is an effective rule-making and sanction-applying construct.
+In dislocation due to war, however, many variables serve to rework or reconfigure this construct, especially if the new area has little or no community entry.
+Affected populations-both arriving and receiving can move fairly quickly to establish alternative land tenure arrangements that follow newly emerging situations and norms or can pursue variations of old arrangements that work under prevailing circumstances.
+The direction this emergence takes and how rapidly it occurs can depend to a significant degree on wartime and dislocation experiences.